avrhovac92/UUWP/Week2/homework/README.md

 	- NOTE: Watch on day/month transitions so the month/year move accordingly.
 February also has 28/29 days.
 	- HINT: var date = new Date();
 	- Reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date
+  3. Create a quiz with offered answers.
+All questions should be on the same page but only one is shown at the start.
+If user answers correctly, answer background should go light green and next question should appear bellow.
+In case user answer incorrect, background of selected choice should go light red and retry button should appear and process repeats.
+If users answers correctly, write a congratulations notification.